Apache Avro is a data serialization format.

 exactly the partial name or exactly the full name, then you may encounter errors.

-field.
-I highly recommend exercising care when handling name
+name field.
+I highly recommend exercising care when handling name and namespace

 depending on the package you’re using.